All Episodes

 But like, let's be honest, it's, you know, not going to happen.

-But people like Fanny Wells and Letitia James, obviously, not only should we go after him, but they're like.
+But people like Fannie Wells and Letitia James, obviously, not only should we go after him, but they're like to pursue justice, we should.

 I mean, they've committed crimes.

-There is high level corruption here.
+There is high-level corruption here.

 And there's a decent chance that if they do not get punished, they will just keep making innocent people's lives more difficult.